-MVCC's Health Information Technology (HIT) program prepares students with skills and knowledge to obtain entry-level positions as health information technicians in a variety of health care settings.
-Students will be provided with appropriate background in health information management and general education courses, including anatomy and physiology, computer concepts and applications, medical terminology, pathophysiology, and pharmacology, all of which are necessary to begin a health information management career.
-Program graduates become experts in managing data content, structure, and standards; protecting patient health information, including access, disclosure, archive, privacy, and security; using information, analytics, and data; managing the revenue cycle management; implementing regulations; serving in a leadership capacity.
+MVCC's Health Information Technology (HIT) program prepares students with skills and knowledge to obtain entry-level positions as health information technicians in a variety of healthcare settings.
+Students will be provided with appropriate background in health information management and general education courses, including anatomy and physiology, computer concepts and applications, medical terminology, pathophysiology, pharmacology, and math statistics, all of which are necessary to begin a health information management career.
+Program graduates are eligible for entry-level positions in data structure and content management, and information governance; information protection, which includes access, use, disclosure, privacy, and security; information, analytics, and data use; revenue cycle management; health law and compliance; and organizational management and leadership.

 Retention and Graduation